ashepherd/film-journal/_drafts/xmas/2023/2023-12-08-2023-xmas-challenge-weirdest.md

 YES.
 The answer is YES.

-Kevin is ACTUALLY a 33 yr. old male, adopted by his parents, and unbeknownst to all, he possesses the same disorder  as Esther from the movie Orphan (2009).
+**Kevin is ACTUALLY a 33 yr. old male, adopted by his parents, and unbeknownst to all, he possesses the same growth disorder as Esther from the movie Orphan (2009)**.
 He's a 90s version of Hasbulla. {% include image.html id="hasbulla" style="max-height: 168px" %}
    THIS, my friends, explains

 1. his hidden adult capacity,